 Many previous studies have shown that following a Mediterranean diet has cardiovascular benefits.
 Such an eating pattern leans heavily on vegetables, fruits and whole grains and is light on meat and sweets.
 Mediterranean cooks rely on olive oil as their primary fat.
 Although loaded with vegetables, this eating plan is not a vegetarian diet.
 People following a Mediterranean dietary pattern frequently include fish and moderate amounts of poultry or even red meat.
-Now scientists have tested a “green” Mediterranean diet (Heart, Nov.
-23, 2020).
-Most importantly, they found that substituting plant protein for the meat offers even more protection.
+When scientists have tested a “green” Mediterranean diet (Heart, Nov.
+23, 2020), they found that substituting plant protein for the meat offers even more protection.
+Further research shows that such a diet might slow cognitive aging (Clinical Nutrition, Aug.
+23, 2025).

 Studying the Green Mediterranean Diet: